howistart/howistart-hakyll/posts/elixir/1/index.md

 >
 ```

+Now feel free `push_right` and see what happens!

 ## Shooting supervised doors

-We often hear that the Erlang VM, the virtual machine Elixir runs on, alongside the Erlang ecosystem are great for building fault-tolerant applications.
+We often hear that the Erlang VM, the Virtual Machine Elixir runs on, alongside the Erlang ecosystem are great for building fault-tolerant applications.
 One of the reasons for such are the so-called supervision trees.

 Our code so far is not supervised.
 Let's see what happens when we explicitly shutdown one of the door agents: